 The design and development team worked closely together to ensure the new elements were implemented correctly.
 Storybook allowed the team to preview and test components in isolation as work progressed.
 Storybook is an open source tool for building UI components and pages in isolation.
 It streamlines UI development, testing, and documentation.
 We also took the opportunity to refactor and improve stability - increasing coverage of our automated test suite.

-Our design team believes a website is never done as all websites require continuous improvement as new pain points and opportunities emerge.
+Our design team believes a digital product is never done as all products require continuous improvement as new pain points and opportunities emerge.
 We’re currently working on improving other areas of the amica tool which we will be releasing later on this year.
 Stay tuned!

 - We introduced a home screen that outlines the separate sections of the app, as well as give users a more holistic, clearer view of where they are in the overall process.